 We next construct the local density of states from the information about the local atomic environment.
 This is achieved by the recursion method~\cite{Ducastelle70,Friedel69,Haydock80}.
 If the recursion is continued with constant coefficients after the first recursion level, only information up to the second moment of the density of states enters the expansion.
 The second moment, given by

 is determined by Hamiltonian matrix elements that rapidly decay with increasing distance between atoms $j$ and $i$.
-As the zeroth moment $\mu_i^{(0)}=1$ and the first moment was set to $\mu_i^{(1)} = \sum_{\alpha} H_{i \alpha i \alpha} = 0$, it can be viewed merely as a consequence of appropriate scaling that in SMA~\cite{Gupta81, pettifor1995bonding, Ackland_1988}
+As the zeroth moment $\mu_i^{(0)}=1$ and the first moment was set to $\mu_i^{(1)} = \sum_{\alpha} H_{i \alpha i \alpha} = 0$, it can be viewed merely as a consequence of appropriate scaling that in {second-moment approximation}~\cite{Gupta81, pettifor1995bonding, Ackland_1988}

 where the pre-factor $C$ is a function of band filling and $\mathcal{Z}_{i}$ is the coordination, the number of nearest neighbors, of atom $i$.
 The total atomic energy can then be written as